janpolowinski/task-processing-unit-for-dswarm/README.md

 You can execute your TPU task with the following command:

 	$JAVA_HOME/jre/bin/java -cp TaskProcessingUnit-1.0-SNAPSHOT-onejar.jar de.tu_dortmund.ub.data.dswarm.TaskProcessingUnit -conf=conf/config.properties
-You need to ensure that (at least) the D:SWARM backend is running (+ (optionally) the data hub and D:SWARM graph extension).
+You need to ensure that at least the D:SWARM backend is running (+ optionally, the data hub and D:SWARM graph extension).

 ## Logging